 The Olympic Park Beijing, or Olympic Green, further houses various other buildings.
 From a data center (Digital Beijing Building) which appearance looks like a computer chip and barcode to the newly build Olympic Park Observation tower.
 In the middle runs the Olympic Promenade where you can also see the Ling Long Pagoda which is used for TV broadcasts.
 At the end of the promenade is the Olympic Forest where it’s possible to have a nice walk.
 All together it’s an interesting complex and nice example of Chinese modern architecture.

 Finally I had the time to explore the Olympic Park Beijing which I wanted to do for a long time.
 I visit Beijing and China quite often but this was one of the last parts to explore.
 It’s a nice area to spend half a day wandering around.
 I only walked for two hours due to drizzling weather.
 The architecture however was well worth it.

-Did you visit the Olympic Park Beijing or maybe you withnessed the games?
+Did you visit Olympic Park Beijing too or do you have questions?
 Please leave a comment at the bottom of the page.
 Love to hear from you!

 Gallery Olympic Park Beijing

 Click an image for a full screen gallery of more photos taken during this trip.
 If you like to use any photo for commercial, private or editorial use please contact first for permission and/or pricing.